John Roest

 Package structure, keep it simple!

-The Default Structure in Practice
+The Default Structure#

 src/main/java/com/example/demo